Billy Gowers: VAFA and VFL

 After playing 2 seasons with the Southport Sharks in the VFL, Billy returned to Old Xaverians in the Victorian Amateur Football Association (VAFA) for the 2023 season, the same club his grandfather Trevor and father Andrew both played.

 He then played for Port Melbourne Football Club during the 2024 VFL season and kicked 50 goals, winning the Jim 'Frosty' Miller Medal.

 American football

 Gowers joined ProKick Australia in late 2024, and in 2025 joined the Hawaii Rainbow Warriors as a punter.
 Gowers made his debut for Hawaii against Stanford on 23 August.
 He made a 67-yard punt in the first quarter.

+On December 25, Gowers confirmed he had entered the transfer portal with three years of eligibility remaining.
+On January 11, 2026, he announced he had committed to the Indiana Hoosiers.